 Thank you for visiting our website.
 Please take a few moments to view the pages, where you'll see some photos of both our farm and some of our animals.

 Our web site will continue to change throughout the year.
 Our goal is to provide you with information about our farm and herd, with updates as we go through the year (i.e. kidding season!), as well as listing any animals we will be offering for sale.
-We welcome questions and feedback, particularly on our blog- please check that as well for updates!
+We welcome questions and feedback.

 In brief, we'd like you to know the following about us: we are a multi-generation farm located in upstate New York.
 The farm has been in our family since 1897, and has evolved through the years from a dairy and market crop farm in its early years to a beef and dairy goat farm during the 1970s, '80s and '90s.
 For a brief time, we operated the farm primarily as a market hay farm, but found that we truly missed being involved with raising animals, especially goats!
 In 2002, we purchased our first two Boer doelings, and welcomed their kids in January 2003.
 Since that time, we have made the switch from Boer goats to a herd consisting of primarily Kiko goats, with some Spanish as well as crossbreds.
-Our breeding bucks are both registered purebred Kikos; our does range from crossbreds from our original herd to both purebred and commercial Kikos, as well as some purebred Pape Spanish does.
 This change over was done primarily to develop a herd that can more easily handle the constant challenge of parasites in goats, while being raised on grass with little or no grain inputs.

 To help us make decisions in our breeding program, we have utilized performance testing using the program offered by Kentucky State University.
 The data we receive has been very helpful in choosing does and doelings to keep in our breeding herd.

 While visiting our site, be sure to check out the MiG page, which describes in more detail our pasture management.
-Also, look for updates on our Sunny Acres blog site, where, as time permits, we will keep you informed of "happenings" here on the farm!
+Look for updates on our Sunny Acres blog site, where, as time permits, we will post photos and "happenings" here on the farm!

 We are located in Athens, NY, and you can also find us on Facebook.
 Please call ahead to arrange a farm visit!
 Thanks for stopping by!